 A Shared Mission

 Data science is happening everywhere—so let’s work together.
 The Big Data Innovation Hubs bring together a wide-ranging and inclusive community to collaborate with data on shared societal and scientific priorities.
-National initiatives such as the COVID Information Commons, the Keeping Data Science Broad program, and the Data Sharing & Cyberinfrastructure Working Group are how we convene this grassroots community and amplify impact.

 COVID Information Commons

-The Data Science Education and Workforce Working Group
+Data Science Education and Workforce Working Group

 Data literacy is essential to navigate the current deluge of data in almost every scientific discipline and business sector.
 The United States suffers from a lack of a trained workforce to meet both current and emerging demands, making data science a critical element of educating students for the 21st century.
 The Data Science Education and Workforce working group has zeroed in on a plan to collect and provide practical resources and models of engagement for broadening and deepening the available pool of data literate talent.